Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

 - `name`(string,required): Name of the path.
 - `FromEndpoint`(string,required): Source endpoint for the path.
 - `ToEndpoint`(string,required): Destination endpoint for the path.
 - `links`(list,required): List of links contained in the specified path.
-Should contain the source and the target in each link, representing the present VxLAN tunnels connecting each Node.
+Should contain the name of each link from one endpoint to the other.
 - `capabilities` (dictionary,optional): overlay path performance metric capabilities, there are two, the bandwidth in bits per second and the latency in nanoseconds.
+If not defined, the path will be set to "best-effort" by default.

 In the context of the CODECO project, a vlink would be mapped to a pair of channels (channel resource type in the SWM project):